 Continue until two end supports are in place.
 Lift the frame a little and slide two vertical pieces under the assembly, repeat the second process.

 Now you can stand up the whole unit on it’s 4 vertical legs.
 Check the square by measuring diagonally.
-If all square (which I was luckily), fire up your nailer or screw gun to lock it down.
+If all square (which I was lucky), fire up your nailer or screw gun to lock it down.

 Drag the whole thing into the place you want, shim at the floor under the vertical support for level.